Korean Food Vocabulary: 9 Essential Dishes with Example Sentences & Pronunciation Guide

-• Kimchi is one of the most famous Korean food names.
-It’s made from fermented vegetables—usually napa cabbage or radish—seasoned with chili pepper, garlic, and ginger.
+Kimchi is the most famous Korean food name for a reason.
+It is a fermented dish, usually made with napa cabbage, seasoned with chili powder, garlic, and ginger.

 Kimchi in Korean